 Increase your property’s wildfire resiliency with smart landscaping choices

-3/4/2024In 2023, BC experienced the worst wildfire season in recorded history.
-Now it’s more important than ever to do what you can to protect your property.
+3/18/2026In 2023, BC experienced the worst wildfire season in recorded history.
+As wildfire risk continues to grow across the province, it’s more important than ever to take proactive steps to help protect your property.

-Since 2021, BCAA has partnered with FireSmart BC™ to educate British Columbians on how to best prepare for wildfires.
-Now we’re investing $750,000 into wildfire preparedness and prevention with FireSmart BC, creating the BCAA FireSmart Initiative to help more people and communities all over the province become more resilient to wildfires.
+BCAA partners with FireSmart BC™ to educate British Columbians on how to best prepare for wildfires.
+We're investing $250,000 annually into wildfire preparedness and prevention through the BCAA FireSmart Initiative to help more people and communities all over the province become more resilient.
+Read on to learn how you can create a FireSmart landscape.

 Fire-resistant plants